robhowell/weather-forecast-demo-app/README.md

 ### Technical debt

-- Within the WeatherForNext5Days component, I implemented a function named getWeatherDataDayArray() that will take the list of weather for every three hours and output an array of days that contain the weather info for each day.
-As an initial implementation, I used a reduce function to create an object then mapped this into an ordered array.
-Given more time, I would look at alternative ways to implement this functionality - it could be done more efficiently, but could also be made much more readable.
+- Within the WeatherForNext5Days component, I implemented a function named getWeatherDataDayArray() that takes an array of weather for every three hours and outputs an array of days that contains the weather info for each day.
+As an initial implementation I used a reduce function to create an object, then mapped this into an ordered array.
+Given more time, I would look at alternative ways to implement this functionality - it could be done more efficiently, but could also be made more readable.
 Given that this code is run on the client side with a relatively small set of data, in this case I think readability is more important than performance.
+- More semantically accurate HTML tags could be used, e.g. the list of weather within each day could be built as an unordered list.
+- I initially built this app with a mobile-first design, but in a real-world app I would implement a responsive-design layout that makes better use of the space available in larger screen resolutions.
 - The Webpack configuration for this project is deliberately as simple as possible.
 In a real-world app there should be more work completed to strip unnecessary code (e.g. PropTypes) and to minify the JavaScript in the production build.